MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/PostgreSQL.md

 ## Prerequisites

 As of the December 2019 release, NpgSQL 4.0.10 shipped with Power BI Desktop and no additional installation is required.
 GAC Installation overrides the version provided with Power BI Desktop, which will be the default.
 Refreshing is supported both through the cloud in the Power BI Service and also on premise through the Gateway.
+If PostgreSQL is hosted in a cloud other than Microsoft Azure (AWS; GCP; etc), it is required to use an on-prem gateway for the scheduled refresh to work in PBI Service.
 In the Power BI service, NpgSQL 4.0.10 will be used, while on premise refresh will use the local installation of NpgSQL, if available, and otherwise use NpgSQL 4.0.10.

 For Power BI Desktop versions released before December 2019, you must install the NpgSQL provider on your local machine.
 To install the NpgSQL provider, go to the [releases page](https://github.com/npgsql/Npgsql/releases) and download the relevant release.
 The provider architecture (32-bit or 64-bit) needs to match the architecture of the product where you intend to use the connector.
 When installing, make sure that you select NpgSQL GAC Installation to ensure NpgSQL itself is added to your machine.